uabrc/uabrc.github.io/docs/uab_cloud/network_setup_basic.md

 # Basic Network Setup

 Networking setup should be a one-time setup.
-While Floating IPs fall under the Networking
+While Floating IPs fall under the Networking fold-out, they should be allocated and released together with instances to maximize security.

 ## Networks